Elur3D/Elur.Serialization/README.md

 }
 ```

-The TypeMembers provide getters and setters for a reference types and value types
+The TypeMembers provide the getters and setters for reference types and value types

 ```
 public class TypeMember<T, U> : TypeMember<T> where T : class